Titantek/ada-outlier-datastory/content.md

   <div class="Doc">
     <div class="icon"></div>
-    <div class="message">We might be able to do that, let me think about it... we can use my favorite tool LLMs &lt 3 to compare the two years.</div>
+    <div class="message">We might be able to do that, let me think about it... we can use my favorite tool LLMs &hearts; to compare the two years.</div>
   </div>

   <div class="Marty">